ihor/NSPL/index.md

 ##### Set

 Array-like collection that contains no duplicate elements.
-It supports basic set-functions which take other sets, arrays and traversable objects as arguments
+It supports basic set operations which take other sets, arrays and traversable objects as arguments

 ```php
 $set = set(1, 2);